ioannisKatri/Spring-security-Bcrypt-single-role/README.md

 # Spring-security-Bcrypt-single-role

---- Requirements
+## Requirements

-- maven
-- docker
+-maven

+-docker

+## Instalation

-add to the hosts file -> dev.security.com Or change the default url in -> .docker/tomcat/server.xml
+1. Add to the hosts file -> **dev.security.com** OR change the default url inside to the preferred one -> .docker/tomcat/server.xml

-Run on terminal sh initialize.sh
+1. Run on terminal the following script **sh initialize.sh**